steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 strong performance on native tensor formats, and the ability to generate high-performance shape- and size-specific kernels at runtime.

-Meta now supports FBGEMM on ROCm as part of the FBGEMM_GPU GPU kernel library.
 FBGEMM_GPU collects several high-performance PyTorch GPU operator libraries
 for use in training and inference.
 It provides efficient table-batched embedding functionality, data layout transformation, and quantization support.